Welcome to Doves Class!

 We are a mixed Reception and Year 1 class and our teacher is Mrs. Nagy.

-We also have some teaching assistants who work in our class; Mrs. McDermott (Monday, Tuesday, Thursday & Friday), Mrs. Bolt (Wednesday) and Miss.
-Green (every day).
+We also have some teaching assistants who work in our class; Mrs. McDermott (Monday, Tuesday, Thursday & Friday) and Mrs. Khanporia (Wednesday).

 In addition to daily English lessons, the children will also take part in daily phonics lessons and group reading activities.